John Martino (writer): Cuba

-Martino went to Havana in 1958 for the opening of the Hotel Deauville, owned by mobster Santo Trafficante Jr., to install security systems for the casino.
-He was arrested in 1959 on charges of smuggling Cuban citizens.
+Martino installed the gambling machines in the casino at Santo Trafficante Jr.'s Hotel Deauville, which were rigged to favor the mob.
+He was arrested in 1959 on charges of smuggling Cuban citizens after he had attempted to smuggle out of Cuba the family of the former Batista official Esteban Ventura Novo.
+He received a 13-year sentence.
 His 16-year-old son was also held at the same time but released after four days.
 Martino was imprisoned at Isle of Pines, El Principe, and La Cabaña prisons along with thousands of Cuban dissidents and many Americans.
 According to Martino his "principal mission" in travelling to Cuba was to "liberate gambling cash left behind by Trafficante".
+At La Cabaña he shared a cell with the former Minister of Agriculture Humberto Sorí Marin, later to be executed.
 His release and return to Miami in October 1962 gained him some status among anti-Castro exiles.